 • Ice Hockey UK will collaborate fully with any surveys or other initiatives designed to assess the level of participation of different sections of the community in Ice Hockey and will take account of the findings in developing measures to promote and enhance sports equality in Ice Hockey.

 • Ice Hockey UK will provide access to training for all of its Directors to raise awareness of both collective and individual responsibilities.
 All Ice Hockey UK accredited and licensed coaches will be equality and diversity trained.

-• take steps to ensure that their Committees, members and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under the Club’s constitution; and
+• Take steps to ensure that their Committees, members and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under the Club’s constitution.

-• commit to act in accordance with this policy; and
+• Commit to act in accordance with this policy.

 Responsibility, Monitoring and Evaluation

 The Directors will be responsible for ensuring the implementation of this policy.
 The Directors will review all Ice Hockey UK activities and initiatives against the aims of the policy on an annual basis, and the Chair will report formally on this issue at a Board Meeting in November of each year.

 The Directors or where appropriate a designated project leader, will review any measures or initiatives that Ice Hockey UK may institute or take part in to promote and enhance sports equality in Ice Hockey, and will report their findings formally to the members of Ice Hockey UK.